Mongolian gerbil: Reproduction

 In the wild, Mongolian gerbils breed in February and October.
 Males do not become sexually mature for about 70–80 days, while the vaginal opening occurs in females about 33–50 days after birth.
-For other gerbils such as the hairy footed gerbil, sexual maturity has a slightly earlier and longer window of 60-90 days in comparison with a later and shorter window for Mongolian gerbils, 70–84 days.
+For other gerbils such as the hairy footed gerbil, sexual maturity has a slightly earlier and longer window of 60–90 days in comparison with a later and shorter window for Mongolian gerbils, 70–84 days.
 Females reach sexual maturity shortly after this opening occurs.
 They experience oestrus cycles every 4–6 days.
 Mongolian gerbils are regarded as monogamous within science.
 Even with this said, many Mongolian gerbils have still been found in laboratory tests regarding their sexual reproduction behavior to have shown signs of promiscuity and mating with other females while their monogamous partner is absent in laboratory setting.

 Gerbils are for the most part selective when it comes to picking a mate for copulation.
-An average litter size for the Mongolian Gerbil is around 4–8 pups.
+An average litter size for the Mongolian gerbil is around 4–8 pups.
 If the litter only contains around 1–2 young then the mother will neglect them and they will die from starvation.
-Mongolian Gerbils are monogamous and mate with their selected partner for life.
+Mongolian gerbils are monogamous and mate with their selected partner for life.
 When their mate dies, many gerbils refrain from seeking other mates to reproduce with.
 Males generally find new mates whereas females may not.
 When older females lose their mate they almost always give up on seeking reproduction.
 Their behavior tends to vary when faced with different settings; in the wild, the large population of gerbils means that finding and selecting a mate is not a problem.
 Within a laboratory setting, though, many gerbils tend to keep to themselves and refrain from copulation.

 Behavior

-Gerbils are social animals, and live in groups in the wild.
+Gerbils are social animals and live in groups in the wild.
 They rely on their sense of smell to identify other members of their clan.
 Gerbils are known to attack and often kill those carrying an unfamiliar scent.
 Groups of gerbils often have a "dominant" gerbil which may "bully" the others by humping them.

+Diet

+Gerbils naturally eat seeds of grasses, leaves, bulbs, and herbs.
+As pets, gerbils eat fruits such as pears, melons, apples, and oranges, and vegetables such as carrots, pumpkins, cucumbers, and fennels.